HomeDing/homeding.github.io/elements/light.md

 The output is using PWM signals for controlling the overall brightness.

-## Properties
+## Element Configuration

-These properties can be configured:
+The following properties are available for configuration of the element.

+<object data="/element.svg?light" type="image/svg+xml"></object>

 **pin** - Specifies the output pin(s) that are used to connect to the light.
 This can be a list with up to 4 pins.
 Define one pin for normal single color leds ("pin":"D6") or 3 pins for RGB ("pin": "D8,D6,D7") or 4 pins for WRGB ("pin":"15,14,12,5").